Connect with others who understand.

 A 2021 study found that clopidogrel can cause severe fatigue in some people.
 However, this side effect is very rare and only occurs in people who are more sensitive to clopidogrel.

-Other causes of fatigue in PH include:
+Other causes of fatigue in PH and PAH include:

 • Inflammation — Increased pressure in the pulmonary arteries can cause inflammation, which may lead to symptoms of fatigue.